dougeby/IntuneDocs/InTuneDocs/Troubleshoot/how-to-get-support-for-microsoft-intune.md

 ## Get phone support
 See [Contact assisted phone support for Microsoft Intune](contact-assisted-phone-support-for-microsoft-intune.md) for a list of support phone numbers by country and region, support hours, and supported languages for each region.

-## Track your service requests
+## Track your support requests
 1. Sign in to the [Office 365 admin center](https://portal.office.com) with your Intune credentials.
 2. Choose the **Admin** tile.
 3. On the left, under **Support**, choose **Service requests**.
 Then you can review your requests.

-Our initial responses to service requests depend on the severity of the issue.
+Our initial responses to support requests depend on the severity of the issue.
 For the most severe issues, our first response for Professional customers is within two hours.
 For Premier Support customers, the response varies according to your support agreement.
 These are cases where:

 - One or more services aren’t accessible or are unusable.
 - Production, operations, or deployment deadlines are severely affected, or there will be a severe impact on production or profitability.